 Industrial Applications

-Chemical Manufacturing: It is a vital important intermediate used in the production of Acetic Acid Glacial, Hydrochloric Acid, and other industrial chemicals.
+Chemical Manufacturing: Acetaldehyde CAS No. 75-07-0 is a vital intermediate used in the production of Acetic Acid Glacial, Hydrochloric Acid, and other industrial chemicals.

 Plastics and Polymers: It contribute to the synthesis of plasticizers and resins, enhancing material properties.

-Food and Beverage Industry: It serves as a flavouring agent and a precursor for certaindditives.
+Food and Beverage Industry: It serves as a flavouring agent and a precursor for certain additives.

 Agriculture: It aids in manufacturing pesticides and fertilizers, supporting modern agricultural practices.